Paulndambo/Paulndambo/README.md

 ### Hi there 👋

-- 🔭 Currently Working as a Backend Developer @ Click2Sure Holdings (SA)
+- 🔭 Currently Working as a Backend Developer at Click2Sure (SA)

 #### Education